More child benefit & co. for families: changes in 2026

 Child benefit is one of the most important benefits for families in Germany and is paid regardless of income.
 It helps parents to cover the costs of their children and provides a basic monthly allowance that is paid regardless of the parents' financial situation.

-How high will child benefit be in 2025?
+How much will child benefit be in 2026?

-From January 2025, child benefit will increase by 5 euros from 250 euros to 255 euros per month for each child.
+From January 1, 2026, child benefit will increase by 4 euros from 255 euros to 259 euros per month for each child.
+The adjustment will take place automatically without parents having to take action.

-The immediate supplement will also increase by 5 euros to 25 euros per month.
-This means that the maximum monthly amount of the child supplement 297 euros per child.
+The maximum monthly amount of the child supplement remains at 297 euros per child.

 Who is entitled to child benefit?